upbound/function-approve/README.md

 ## Approving Changes

-When changes are detected, the resource's reconciliation is paused, and its condition will show `ApprovalRequired` status.
+When changes are detected, the Desired state is replaced with Observed state (preventing any changes from being applied), and the resource will show an `ApprovalRequired` condition.
 To approve the changes, patch the resource's status:

 ```yaml
 kubectl patch xapproval example --type=merge --subresource=status -p '{"status":{"approved":true}}'